Hitting two BSM particles with one lepton-jet: search for a top partner decaying to a dark photon, resulting in a

 \section{Acknowledgements}

 We thank the authors of the maverick top partner paper, specifically Ian M. Lewis and Samuel D. Lane for providing us with model files to cross check ours.
 We thank Peter Loch for illuminating discussion on applicability of jet mass calibration and suggesting the use of mass over transverse momentum ratio.
+We thank Xifeng Ruan for discussion on statistical methods.
 DK is funded by National Research Foundation (NRF), South Africa through Competitive Programme for Rated Researchers (CPRR), Grant No: 118515.
 MMF is funded by the Department of Science and Technology (DOST) - Accelerated Science and Technology Human Resource Development Program (ASTHRDP) Postdoctoral Research Fellowship.
-SS thanks University of Witwatersrand Research Council for Sellschop grant and NRF for grant-holder linked bursary.
-KDP thanks the National Astrophysics and Space Science Programme for their ongoing financial support.
+SS thanks University of Witwatersrand Research Council for Sellschop grant and NRF for Extension Support Doctoral Scholarship.
+KDP thanks the National Astrophysics and Space Science Programme (NASSP) for their ongoing financial support.
 HVDS thanks SA-CERN programme for excellence scholarship.